 In deep, or active listening, which are words used to describe the most effective listening styles, the listener exhibits certain powerful listening behaviors.
 When you give your undivided attention to another person or activity, you are deeply listening to whatever they are attempting to communicate.
 This listening is perceived by the other person as respectful and caring.

 This listening is also perceived, by the person you are listening to, as evidence that you are really hearing and understanding what the person is trying to communicate.

 Understand What Constitutes Active or Deep Listening

-In active listening, the person who is the listener, conveys to the person whom he or she is listening to, their deepest respect.
-This is conveyed through a serious effort to focus in on and concentrate on the words and the meaning that the person who is communicating with them, is trying to convey.
+In deep or active listening, the person who is the listener, conveys to the person whom he or she is listening to, their deepest respect.
+This is conveyed through a serious effort to focus on and concentrate on the words and the meaning that the person who is communicating with them, is trying to convey.

 In deep or active listening:

 - The listener asks questions that probe and focus on understanding and clarifying the meaning of what the communicator is trying to convey.
 The listener does not spend the time formulating an answer or response to the speaker's communication in their minds while the other person is speaking to them.

 - The listener focuses his or her mind and full attention on the words and meaning of the person communicating as observed and heard through such components of speaking as their words, the tone of voice, nonverbal facial expressions and body language, examples, and speaking speed.